KJKan/mcfarland/Tutorial.md

 - A (second order) g model
 - A bifactor model

-The data concern WAIS US data and WAIS Hungary data.
+The data concern WAIS-IV US validation sample data and WAIS-IV Hungary validation sample data.
 These were used in the network analyses of Kan, van der Maas and Levine (2019) and Schmank et al. (2019), to which McFarland (2020) referred to.

 # Preparation <a name="Preparation"></a>